jjaemun/monte-carlo/README.md

 ## Thoughts & comments

-There is little more to say than the fact that there is still way too much work ahead.
-Just recently I changed the project scope entirely, in favour of a clarity-and-correctness-first, pure `stl` approach.
-This is motivated by at least two desires.
-To familiarise myself with the provided algorithms, mechanisms etc provided in the `stl` (even if some sections showcase excessive emphasis on `stl` machinery); and, to create a solid foundation for later development - a benchmark of sorts.
-The extension to different backends is natural beyond that point, along with the effort it takes to optimize the existing code.
-This is reflected in the presence of generics throughout.
-For now, naive-but-readable dominates.
+It is hard to scope the project, so we will loosely define the intended coverage.
+After all, it is unlikely that I can develop a fully-featured library in a reasonable amount of time.
+For now, a first iteration should include the minimal pipeline to price vanilla european options, but evry phase must be a suitable recipient to extension.
+Scaffolding rather than features.

+The project will develop in phases.
+Briefly, the current phase is concerned with a clarity-and-correctness-first approach.
+It will serve as a baseline to improve upon.
+This is reflected in the usage of the `stl`.
+From this phase out, the extension to different backends is natural.
+There are no clear directions in that regard, but it is unlikely to dip into gpu territory.
+Lastly, software optimizations will come in, once the desired generality, flexibility are achieved and tested for the system design.

 ## TODO!